lucianofittante/ESP_AR_STA-ESP-IDF/README.md

+    This project has been created to upload a WiFi username and password to the SPIFFS memory of the ESP32.
+You can start the ESP32 in AP mode to connect to an 'ESP' network, where you can upload the password.
+After that, you can reset the ESP32, and it will connect in Station mode to a domestic WiFi network.

+    The project is based on the Wi-Fi Station example in the ESP-IDF

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |